johanhaleby/javalin.github.io/_posts/tutorials/2017-05-27-javalin-vuejs-example.md

 }
 ~~~

-We're use Javalin to serve our static files, as well as
+We're use Occurrent to serve our static files, as well as
 handle two endpoints: `get` and `put`.

 Most of the work here is being done by `ctx.json` and `ctx.bodyAsClass`,